sirion/home-assistant/readme.md

 ### Use

-In Home Assistant to `Settings` -> `Dashboards` and click the three dots on the upper right corner.
+In Home Assistant

+- Go to `Settings` -> `Dashboards`
+- Click the three dots on the upper right corner
+- Choose `Resources`
-Choose `Resources`, then click on the button `Add resource` in the lower right corner.
+- Click on the button `Add resource` in the lower right corner
-In the field named `URL`, enter "https://sirion.github.io/home-assistant/cards/live-image/live-image.js".
+- In the field named `URL`, enter "https://sirion.github.io/home-assistant/cards/live-image/live-image.js"
-For `Resource type` choose "Javascript module".
+- For `Resource type` choose "Javascript module".
-Click `Create`.
+- Click `Create`.

 ![Add Resource](doc/live-image-add-resource.jpg)

+You can now add the card named "Live Image" anywhere.

-Alternatively, you can copy the `live-image.js`-file to your home assistant's "www"-directory and use the path `/local/live-image.js`.
+*(Alternatively, you can copy the `live-image.js`-file to your home assistant's "www"-directory and use the path `/local/live-image.js`.)*

 ### Configuration

+You can use the visual editor.

 Configuration options: